Work Exemption Program (WEP)

-Spring 2014 WEP Application Timeline
+Summer 2014 WEP Application Timeline

 Applications will be reviewed by the Work Exemption Program Committee

-Applicants will be notified of their application status for the program (accepted or declined)
+Applicants will be notified of their application status for the program (accepted or declined).

 There are countless unpaid internship, research and volunteer opportunities in the New York City Area and many different resources for finding an experiential learning opportunity that is the best fit for your individual academic, personal, and professional goals.
 Here are a few suggestions for beginning your search.